EricS-200/Restaurant-Website-TSA2024/README.md

 LINK ADDRESS: Currently unavailable

-Members: Eric, Katherine, Mukhil, Jake, Naren
+Members: Eric, Katherine, Mukhil, Jake, Naren, Dylan

 The entire website was coded by our development team.
 We did not use any prebuilt templates.
 All TSA Rules were followed.